mozilla/fathom-fox/README.md

 * Make viewport size customizable during capture.
 * Bump freeze delay from 0 to 1.
 This avoids many dead-object errors during capture.
+* Limit length of tags in devtools panel so they don't make it unusably wide.

 ### 2.1